-There was a time not long ago when if you wanted a stand to work on your bike your only real option was high quality and high-priced piece of hardware from Park Tool USA.
-While Park Tool is still the choice of many shop mechanics around the world, other companies are starting to stand up and give Big Blue a run for its money with well-designed, well-built, and well-priced products for consumers and pro shop use.
+A short while ago, if you needed a stand to work on your bike, your only real alternative was to purchase a high-quality and expensive piece of hardware manufactured by Park Tool USA.
+This company was the only one that offered such a stand.
+Even though Park Tool is still the brand of choice for many shop mechanics all over the world, other manufacturers are starting to step up and give Big Blue a run for its money by developing products that are well-designed, well-built, and well-priced for use in professional shops as well as by individual consumers.

 ✅ Best Sports Pro-Elite Repair Stand For Bicycle